 Is there a term for, or linguistic function fulfilled by, the phrases "no yeah" and/or "yeah no" when used for the purpose of agreeing?

 Apostrophe help: System's' Anlaysis.
 Wiki does not have one, and neither does this page.
 Talk page says it should, but it shouldn't.
 Brethower (big name in the field) doesn't use one.
 I'm writing a resume for employers who maybe-do, maybe-don't have familiarity with the field.
 Should I say "System's Analysis," "Systems' Analysis," or "Systems Analysis?"

+Grammar: Is it better to say that a committee "will be implementing a new policy" or "will implement a new policy"?
+I favour the latter because it seems more succinct; however, all my colleagues use the former convention.
 What am I missing?
 Does their way make more sense, grammatically or stylistically?
 Or is this just a collective habit that they've all adopted and I should avoid picking it up? [more inside]

 How much help is too much help when it comes to a friend's application to an accountancy training programme? [more inside]

 Somewhat silly usage question: If I'm someone's research assistant, how can I succinctly describe their relationship to me? [more inside]

 Can you help me explain how and when to use articles (a/an/the) to a non-native English speaker? [more inside]